 “To change lives for the better, through the development and sale of affordable biotechnology products.”

 They might then create a set of Values such as:

 – Commercially Minded

 Don’t be afraid to create meaningful values as part of your strategic plan.
-You don’t have to necessarily publish these outside the organisation if you don’t want too – though you should never be ashamed to talk about the pragmatic needs of an organisation to succeed commercially.
+You don’t have to necessarily publish these outside the organization if you don’t want too – though you should never be ashamed to talk about the pragmatic needs of an organization to succeed commercially.

 Why are they important?